 The third system is the cerebral spinal fluid system.
 This slow moving fluid travels through all the cranium plates, the spine and sacrum and extends to all joints in the body.
 It takes wastes and toxins from the central nervous system, brought down the spine to the sacral pump, which also pumps up nutrients needed for the central nervous and cranial muscle systems.

 Effective cleansing is accelerated with the Hip Aligning and Step Breath done in the XenPod program.
 Each small breath is synchronised with the bottom of each bounce.
 Maximum chest expansion and spine flexion assures the sacrum will attain maximum range of motion for the cerebral spinal fluid to speed-up the central nervous system's huge responsibility: to regenerate the self-healing organism called a human body.

-The fourth system is the lymphatic fluid system, which is like a slow white blood flow.
+The fourth system is the lymphatic fluid, which is like a slow white blood flow.
 The incredible lymph system has five times more fluid than our well known red blood system and moves much more slowly.